vsivsi/cdbtiles/README.md

 And then:

-     ./node-modules/tilelive/bin/copy -s pyramid --minzoom=10 --maxzoom=18  "mbtiles:///Users/user/maps/Columbus.mbtiles" "cdbtiles://127.0.0.1:5984/columbus_tiles/"
+     ./node_modules/tilelive/bin/copy -s pyramid --minzoom=10 --maxzoom=18  "mbtiles:///Users/user/maps/Columbus.mbtiles" "cdbtiles://127.0.0.1:5984/columbus_tiles/"

+The `copy` command above is a sample application provided by tilelive.js, and it has a bunch more options that you should check out.
+Tilelive is actually an API that any other app can use, so cdbtiles should enable CouchDB to play nicely with apps and other data sources/sinks that also support tilelive.
+The source and sink URIs have custom protocols (mbtiles: and cdbtiles:) that tilelive knows what to do with via the backend plugins you've now installed.

 Now, if you point a [Leaflet](http://leafletjs.com/) enabled web page page to `http://127.0.0.1:5984/columbus_tiles/tile_{z}_{x}_{y}/tile` you'll be serving up map tiles from CouchDB.
 Put that webpage in your CouchDB as well (left as an excercise for the reader), and you now have a self-contained map/application server running on CouchDB.

 For what its worth, this also lets you to serve up the [TileJSON](https://github.com/mapbox/tilejson-spec) information for your maps, just use: `http://127.0.0.1:5984/columbus_tiles/tilejson`

-BTW, the `copy` command used above is a sample application provided by tilelive.js, and it has a bunch more options that you should check out.
-Tilelive is actually an API that any other app can use, so cdbtiles should enable CouchDB to play nicely with apps and other data sources/sinks that also support tilelive.